virtualeconomy/v-shader-hackathon/tutorial/tutorial.md

 // ...
 ```

 We draw the color for the box's background and attenuate its color.
-Instead of making the background smaller, we scale the position by `INNER_BOX_SCALE` constant, to make it as if the box is larger on the inside.
+Instead of making the background smaller, we scale the position by `INNER_BOX_SCALE` constant to make it appear as if the box is larger on the inside.

 ```glsl
 {